 - 20 on the vine tomatoes, preferably Vittoria or plumb (do not store in fridge)

 - I used day old fresh baguette, the oven revives bread like nothing else.
 But fresh is perfectly fine.
 Cut you baguette in to semi thick slices at an angle.
-Spread butter on both sides, set aside.
+Spread butter (or vegan alternative) on both sides, set aside.

 - Grab a cup or measuring jug, pop in your olive oil and touch of salt and pepper, mince 2 cloves of your garlic or very finely chop and add to the olive oil with 5 chopped leaves of basil.
 Leave to infuse for 10 minutes.